BJWiley233/WGS_Fusions_DNAnexus/README.md

 #### Docker Images required are upload as tar files in the `dockers` folder and can be unloaded.
 Just change the `$dnanexus_link` in the `dxapp.json` files for upload tar files to DNAnexus

-#### Most steps require a reference, reference index, and reference dictionary to be upload to DNAnexus and added to the inputs of the applet.
+#### Most steps require a reference, reference index, and reference dictionary to be upload to DNAnexus and added to the inputs of the applet's `dxapp.json` file.